CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

     1. [Install the OpenPose prerequisites](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#prerequisites).
     2. [Install OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md) and make sure the `BUILD_UNITY_SUPPORT` flag is enabled in CMake-GUI.
     3. Make sure that OpenPose works properly by [running the default examples](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/quick_start.md#quick-start).
-    4. Note: Only Visual Studio 2015 Enterprise Update 3, CUDA 8, and cuDNN 5.1 are officially supported and tested in order to compile the C++ OpenPose library.
-VS versions different to 2015 or CUDA versions different to 8 are not officially supported.
-They might or might not get support in the future.
-In order to use a different version, just make sure you can run the OpenPose examples with that software.
-Unity installs by default VS Community 2017.
-If you installed already VS 2017 and you desire to use OpenPose with VS 2015 Enterprise Update 3, you have to:
+    4. **Note: OpenPose has been tested extensively with CUDA 10.0 / cuDNN 7.5 for VS2017 and CUDA 8.0 / cuDNN 5.1 for VS 2015.** We highly recommend using those versions to minimize potential installation issues.
+Other versions should also work, but we do not provide support about any CUDA/cuDNN installation/compilation issue, as well as problems related to their integration into OpenPose.
+    5. If you desire to use OpenPose with VS 2015 and you already installed VS 2017, you have to:
         1. Uninstall VS 2015 and 2017.
         2. Install the OpenPose prerequisites (VS 2015, CUDA 8, cuDNN 5.1).
 Not re-installing VS 2015 after uninstalling VS 2017 might lead to really cryptic bugs in VS 2015 when compiling OpenPose.
         3. Install OpenPose following the above steps.
-    5. Install Unity without VS Community 2017 (so Unity will automatically use the same existing VS version than OpenPose uses).
-Tested and officially supported only for Unity versions higher or equal than 2018.2.9f1.
+    6. Unity versions tested and officially supported only for higher or equal than 2018.2.9f1.
+Lower versions might also work.